bizwillie/geo2zip/README.md

 # geo2zip
 Hey!
 Here is the link to the article referencing this script. https://www.gislounge.com/populate-cell-zip-code-based-address-google-sheets/

-I 100% recommend you give it a read but if the sparknotes version is below:
+I 100% recommend you give it a read but the sparknotes version is below:

 How to populate a cell with the ZIP Code Based on an Address in Google Sheets by using Google App Scripts